 Part of any successful digital marketing strategy should always implement SEO’s best practices, while also investing in paid strategies.

-SEM will get a page to the coveted #1 spot on Google’s SERP quickly, and SEO will keep a site be kept at the top of organic search results.
+SEM will get a page to the coveted #1 spot on Google’s SERP quickly, and SEO will keep a site at the top of organic search results.